 The Company uses derivative financial instruments to maintain a portion of its long-term debt obligations at a targeted balance of fixed and variable interest rate debt to manage its risk associated with fluctuations in interest rates.
-In November 2016, the Company entered into two interest rate caps.
-In 2013, the Company entered into two interest rate swap contracts.
 We recognize derivative contracts at fair value on our Consolidated Balance Sheets.
 The fair value is calculated utilizing Level 2 inputs.
 Unrealized changes in the fair value of hedged derivative instruments are recorded in Accumulated other comprehensive (loss) income within the equity section of our Consolidated Balance Sheets.